fernand20/Run_analisis/README.md

 # Run_analisis
 "Peer-graded Assignment: Getting and Cleaning Data Course Project", is the final assignment of Data Science: Getting and Cleaning Data Course from Coursera provided by Johns Hopkins University

-This repository is a Fernando Castro submission for Getting and Cleaning Data course project.
-It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset
 Human Activity Recognition Using Smartphones